clemos/generator-haxe-webapp/readme.md

 # Haxe web app generator for Yeoman

+[Yeoman](http://yeoman.io/) is a fantastic tool for quickly scaffolding projects that are easy to test, build and deploy.

-This is basically a fork of Yeoman's official [generator-webapp](https://github.com/yeoman/generator-webapp), so it has all the same features, **except** :
+This project is basically a fork of Yeoman's official [generator-webapp](https://github.com/yeoman/generator-webapp), that adds [Haxe](http://haxe.org)/JS support (including node.js).

+It has all the same features than `generator-webapp`, **except** :
 * Coffeescript support : Why exactly would we need it :)
 * Mocha Unit tests : removed for now
 * jshint : most Haxe generated JS code will fail jshint